graygooglitch/jimbos-big-naturals/README.md

     7z x -o/tmp/big-naturals $BIG_NATURALS_PATH && 7z a $BALATRO_PATH/Balatro.exe "/tmp/big-naturals/BigNaturalsMod$(if test \"$INSTALL\" != \"true\"; then echo '/original files backup'; fi)/resources"
     rm -rf /tmp/big-naturals
     ```
+For Steam Deck, bdjeffyp gave the following advice: "For those looking to do the install on the Steam Deck without Windows, the new install instructions for Linux should work well.
+I’d recommend copy/pasting the script into the terminal and updating the paths if needed."

 ## Mac